binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/index.rst

 .. note::

-   Before launching your first load balancer, we strongly recommend reading our :doc:`concepts <../general-concept/index>` guide so as to understand the various parts.
+   Before launching your first load balancer, we strongly recommend reading our :doc:`concepts <../general-concept/index>` guide to get an understanding of the parts.

 We also suggest our :doc:`recommendations for load balancing <../recommendations>` article for some general tips that might improve your load balancing implementation.

 To create a load balancer in Binero cloud, you have three main options as outlined in the links below.
-Each option have its pros and cons:
+Each option have its advantages and disadvantages:

 - :doc:`The cloud management portal <cloud-management-portal>` is recommend and will get a user with limited prior knowledge from A to B quickly.
-The trade-off is that advanced features are not always available.
+The tradeoff is that advanced features are not always available.

 - :doc:`OpenStack Horizon <openstack-horizon>` is the web interface included in